-- 6.38.1 The estimated value will be the criteria for deciding the level of CNC.
-In case the negotiated value exceeds 10% of the limit of the level of CNC, recommendations of higher CNC will be required.

-- 6.38.2 Compositions of 'Standing CNCs' have been specified for procurement under delegated powers as per details given below:
+- 6.38.1 The CFA level for demand approval will be the criteria for deciding the level of CNC.
+After opening of financial bids, CNC will complete the negotiation, even if the quoted costs exceed the level of delegated powers of the CFA who had approved the demand.
+The CNC will give its recommendations which would be submitted to the CFA, who had approved the demand. - 6.38.2 Compositions of 'Standing CNCs' have been specified for procurement under delegated powers as per details given below:

-- (a) Project Cases within Delegated Powers of Financially Empowered Boards:
+a) Project Cases within Delegated Powers of Financially Empowered Boards (for Appendix 'B' of DFP):

-- (i) Rep of Chairman of concerned Board

-- (ii) Financial Concurring Authority/ Rep

-- (iii) Chairman, TCEC (for Two Bid System)

-- (iv) Head User Group/ Rep

-- (v) Head (MMG)/ Rep
+(i) Rep of Chairman of concerned Board Chairman (ii) Financial Concurring Authority/ Rep Finance Member (ii) Chairman, TCEC (for Two Bid System)/if required Member (iv) Head User Group/ Rep Member (v) Head (MMG)/ Rep Member Secretary

-- Chairman1 Finance Member2 Member Member Member Secretary - 1An officer of the level of Scientist 'G', Lab Director and DG (Cluster) would chair CNC as reps of Chairmen of PJMB, PMB and Apex Board respectively.
-For PJMB, nomination of Chairman will be done by Lab Director.
-If officer of Scientist 'G' level is not available, the senior-most officer next to the Lab Director would preside over the CNC. - 2Secretary Defence (Fin)/ FA (DS) would be represented by Addl.
+- An officer of the level of Scientist 'G', Lab Director and DG (Cluster) would chair CNC as reps of Chairmen of PJB, PMB and Apex Board respectively.
+For PJB, nomination of Chairman will be done by Lab Director.
+If officer of Scientist 'G' level is not available, the senior-most officer next to the Lab Director would preside over the CNC. - Secretary Defence (Fin)/ FA (DS) would be represented by Addl.
 FA (R&D) & JS, posted in Defence (R&D) for Apex Board sanctioned procurements.
-IFA R&D and DyIFA/ Jt IFA would be associated with procurements sanctioned by PMB/ PJB. . - (b) All Other Cases within the Delegated Powers of Secretary D R&D: - Rep of CFA (Not below the level of Scientist 'G'/ Equivalent) Chairman1 (i) Financial Concurring Authority/ Rep Finance Member2 (ii) Chairman, TCEC (for Two Bid System) (iii) Member Head User Group/ Rep (iv) Member Director MM, DRDO HQ/ Rep (v) Member3 (vi) Director Lab/Estt Member3 Director (Admin) of Cluster/ Rep (vii) Member4 (viii) Head (MMG) of Lab/Estt Member Secretary - 1An officer of the level of Scientist 'G', Lab Director and DG (Cluster)/CC R&D would chair CNC as reps of Lab Director, DG (Cluster)/CC R&D and DG (DRDO)/ Secretary Defence (R&D) respectively.
+Addl.
+FA (R&D) & JS may nominate IFAs (all SAG level officers) to DG (Clusters) as Finance rep in the CNC.
+IFA R&D and Dy IFA/ Jt IFA would be associated with procurements sanctioned by PMB/ PJB.

+b) All Other Cases within the Delegated Powers of Secretary D R&D:

+(i) Rep of CFA (Not below the level of Scientist 'G'/ Equivalent) Chairman (ii) Financial Concurring Authority/ Rep Finance Member (iii) Chairman, TCEC (for Two Bid System), if required Member (iv) Head User Group/ Rep Member

+(v) Director DFMM, DRDO HQ/ Rep Member (vi) Director Lab/Estt/Rep Member (vii) Director (Admin) of Cluster/ Rep Member (viii) Head (MMG) of Lab/Estt/ Rep Member Secretary

+- An officer of the level of Scientist 'G', Lab Director and DG (Cluster)/CC R&D would chair CNC as reps of Lab Director, DG (Cluster)/CC R&D and DG (DRDO)/ Secretary Defence (R&D) respectively.
 For cases within the delegated powers of Lab/Estt Director, nomination of Chairman will be done by Lab Director.
-If officer of Scientist 'G' level is not available, the senior-most officer next to the Director would preside over the CNC.

-- 2Secretary Defence (Fin)/ FA (DS) would be represented by Addl.
+If officer of Scientist 'G' level is not available, the senior-most officer next to the Director would preside over the CNC. - Secretary Defence (Fin)/ FA (DS) would be represented by Addl.
 FA (R&D) & JS, posted in Defence (R&D).
-Where Fin Rep under IFA scheme is not available locally, rep of local CDA (R&D) will be Fin Rep for cases with estimated cost up to Rs.
-1 crore (Till full scale implementation of IFA system). - 3Directors of Lab and DMM at DRDO HQ would be a member for cases beyond the delegated power of DG (Cluster)/ CC R&D. - 4Director (Admin) of Cluster would be member for cases beyond the delegated power of Lab/ Estt Director. - 6.38.3 Constitution of CNC for cases beyond the Delegated Powers of Secretary Defence (R&D), Financially Empowered Boards and for cases not covered above: In all cases beyond the delegated powers of Secretary Defence (R&D) and financially empowered boards, Secretary Defence (R&D) would constitute CNC, on case to case basis, in consultation with Secretary Defence (Fin)/ FA (DS).
-Besides finance member, it may comprise of concerned DG (Cluster), CC R&D (R&M), Lab/ Program Director.
-Head MMG will be the member secretary.
+Addl.
+FA (R&D) & JS may nominate IFAs (all SAG level officers) to DG (Clusters) as Finance rep in the CNC.
+Where Fin Rep under IFA scheme is not available locally, rep of local CDA (R&D) will be Fin Rep for cases with estimated cost up to Rs. one crore (Till full scale implementation of IFA system). - Directors of Lab and DFMM at DRDO HQ would be a member for cases beyond the delegated power of DG (Cluster). - Director (Admin) of Cluster would be member for cases beyond the delegated power of Lab/ Estt Director.

+c) For cases beyond the Delegated Powers of Secretary Defence (R&D) and Financially Empowered Boards ( for Appendix 'B' of DFP): .

+(i) DG( Cluster) concerned Chairman

+(ii) DG ( R&M) Member

+(iii) Addl FA (R&D) & JS Finance Member

+(iv) Director Lab/Estt Member

+(v) Director (Admin) of Cluster Member

+(vi) Chairman TCEC (Two Bid System) Member

+(vii) Head (MMG) of Lab/Estt Member Secretary